They begin to ration water in several cities in Bolivia due to the drought

 LA PAZ, Bolivia (AP) — In the midst of an acute drought, especially in the Andean region, which experts attribute to climate change, Bolivian authorities began water rationing in several cities in the country due to the lack of rain.

-In Potosí, about 410 kilometers south of La Paz, tanker trucks distribute water in the upper neighborhoods due to the low level of the dams, Luisa Huanca, head of Public Relations for the company that is in charge of the project, told The Associated Press on Friday. supply.
+In Potosí, regarding 410 kilometers south of La Paz, tanker trucks distribute water in the upper neighborhoods due to the low level of the dams, Luisa Huanca, head of Public Relations for the company that is in charge of the project, told The Associated Press on Friday. supply.

 “From September 15 it will be throughout the city and there will be water every other day,” he added.
 The authorities have declared the situation a disaster to accelerate the intervention of the central government.